top of page

 Continuing Classes and Offerings

-Meditations on the Gospel of Thomas
+Meditations on the Gospel of Philip

 1st and 3rd Thursdays, 7:30 pm